Measuring the polarization of boosted, hadronic $W$ bosons with jet substructure observables: Using -subjettiness to explicitly construct the proxy variable

 where $R_0$ is the jet-radius used in the original jet-clustering algorithm.
 It is easy to see from this definition that fat-jets with $\tau_N \approx 0$ have a maximum of $N$ subjets and fat-jets having $\tau_N \gg 0$ have at least $N$+1 subjets.

-The variables $\tau_N$ can be used to construct a discriminator that can help identify on a statistical basis whether a fat-jet is produced from a boosted object (such as a decaying $W$ bosons) or from QCD.
+The variables $\tau_N$ can be used to construct a discriminator that can help identify --- on a statistical basis --- whether a fat-jet is produced from a boosted object (such as a decaying $W$ bosons) or from QCD~\cite{Thaler:2010tr}.
 In the case of $W$ bosons, one would attempt to construct the ratio $\tau_2/\tau_1$.
-Small values of this ratio indicate a fat-jet that is more $W$-like, whereas larger values of this ratio indicate a more QCD-like jet.
+Small values of this ratio indicate a fat-jet that is more $W$-like, whereas larger values of this ratio indicate a more QCD-like jet\footnote{A similar cut on the ratio $\tau_3/\tau_2$ can be used to separate hadronic $W$ bosons from hadronic top backgrounds, in the case where the top quark is sufficiently boosted so that its decay products lie within a single fat-jet.}.

 Prior to the construction of $\tau_N$, it is important to determine the candidate subjet axes using the exclusive \textrm{$k_T$} algorithm~\cite{Catani:1993hr, Ellis:1993tq}, which partitions the jet constituent space into $N$ Voronoi regions, containing the subjet axes.
-This algorithm provides one Voronoi region containing one candidate subjet axis when $\tau_1$ is calculated, and will give two Voronoi region containing (respectively) either of the two subjet axes when $\tau_2$ is calculated and so on.
+This algorithm provides one Voronoi region containing one candidate subjet axis when $\tau_1$ is calculated, and will give two Voronoi regions containing, respectively, either of the two subjet axes when $\tau_2$ is calculated, and so on for higher values of $N$.
 These candidate subjet axes will act as initial seeds for Lloyd's algorithm~\cite{Lloyd82leastsquares} to generate, upon recursion, a new set of subjet axes that will minimise $\tau_N$.
 This new set of subjet axes will lie in the centre of the new Voronoi regions.
 Adding up the energy of the constituent particles in the Voronoi regions gives us the corresponding subjet energy.
-For candidate $W$ fat-jets, we can use the subjet axis that minimize $\tau_2$ to identify the Voronoi regions, the candidate subjets, and their corresponding energies.
+For candidate $W$ fat-jets, we can use the subjet axes that minimize $\tau_2$ to identify the Voronoi regions, the candidate subjets, and their corresponding energies.

 Thus, we can construct $| \Delta E^{\textrm{ {reco}}} |$ using the $N$-subjettiness method, and we can find $p_W^{\textrm{ {reco}}}$ from the momentum of the fat-jet obtained from our clustering algorithm.
 Finally, we can define our proxy variable $p_\theta$ using Eq.~\ref{eq:proxyvariable}.